StephNereah/TIC-TAC-TOE/README.md

 TECH STACK 🛠️

 Frontend: HTML5, CSS3, JavaScript (because it’s 2024, and vanilla JS still works)

-Backend: Flask/Django (we like to keep things exciting)
+Backend: Flask (we like to keep things exciting)
 Database: PostgreSQL (because we care about your stats)

 THE TEAM 🧑‍🤝‍🧑

-Developed by an amazing solo team (and Tic-Tac-Toe enthusiast):
+Developed by an amazing solo developer and Tic-Tac-Toe enthusiast:

-Stephanie Adhiambo: The mastermind behind our algorithm.
-She doesn’t just play the game—she is the game.
+- Stephanie Adhiambo: The mastermind behind our algorithm, backend, and frontend.
+She ensures the game is both challenging and beautifully presented.
-Stephanie Adhiambo: Backend wizard, who ensures the AI doesn’t go rogue and take over the world.
-Stephanie Adhiambo: Frontend guru, ensuring the game is as pretty as your victory dance.

 LICENSE 📜